lammps/lammps/doc/src/Speed_kokkos.rst

-* When running on CPUs only, with a single thread per MPI task, performance of a KOKKOS style is somewhere between the standard (un-accelerated) styles (MPI-only mode), and those provided by the USER-OMP package.
+* When running on CPUs only, with a single thread per MPI task, performance of a KOKKOS style is somewhere between the standard (un-accelerated) styles (MPI-only mode), and those provided by the OPENMP package.
 However the difference between all 3 is small (less than 20%).
-* When running on CPUs only, with multiple threads per MPI task, performance of a KOKKOS style is a bit slower than the USER-OMP package.
+* When running on CPUs only, with multiple threads per MPI task, performance of a KOKKOS style is a bit slower than the OPENMP package.
 * When running large number of atoms per GPU, KOKKOS is typically faster than the GPU package when compiled for double precision.
 The benefit